-Tag Archives: asset management
+Tag: asset management

 Here at Esri, we always try to help one another out.
 Well the Local Government team asked if we could expand the functionality of the Attribute Assistant and make a series of construction tools to help with address data management workflows; and we obliged.
 We came up with some pretty cool new rules for the attribute assistant and some interesting construction tools that will be used to streamline address maintenance workflows.
 Even though these have been designed for managing address information, you may find them very helpful.
 Let’s first take a look at these new attribute assistant rules.